LogtalkDotOrg/logtalk3/manuals/_sources/refman/directives/meta_predicate_1.rst.txt

 Meta-arguments that will be called using the ``bagof/3`` or ``setof/3`` predicates and that can thus be existentially-qualified are represented by the atom ``^``.
 Normal arguments are represented by the atom ``*``.
-Meta-arguments are always called in the meta-predicate *calling context*, not in the meta-predicate *definition context*.
+Meta-arguments are always called in the meta-predicate :term:`calling context <predicate calling context>`, not in the meta-predicate :term:`definition context <predicate definition context>`.

 Logtalk allows the use of this directive to override the original meta-predicate directive.
 This is sometimes necessary when calling